Hamvir/Nearest_10_points/README.md

 Currently trying K-D trees if it can reduce the time taken more.

 The problem statement mentioned 10 million data sets but this code is for 1 million data sets.
 It gives less than 1 sec for 1 million data points but for 10 million data points its exceeding the limit.

+## How to use
+>Download the cpp file.

+>Compile it using gcc

+>run the exe file created.